Fayette and Lavaca County TX Oil Activity

 Yes, that’s correct.
 I drew the units on Google Earth (may not be 100% accurate, but you should get the general idea).
 Reimers is the NW unit and Monster Rock is the SE unit.
 Pad site will be in the middle on the Pecan Farm.

-I can confirm that the rig is on the pecan farm pad.
-I tried to find a rig # but could not see any signs.
-I am wondering where this came from…is it 1 of the 3 other Eagleford rigs EOG has or is this a “new” one.
-In 2024 EOG had 6 rigs in the Eagleford and for 2025 they went down to 4…could they have “revived” one to get these to get the other units drilled to hold before options come due ?
+I can confirm that the rig is on the Pecan Farm pad.
+I tried to find a rig number but could not see any signs.
+I am wondering where this came from… is it one of the three other Eagleford rigs EOG has or is this a “new” one?
+In 2024 EOG had six rigs in the Eagleford and for 2025 they went down to four… could they have “revived” one to get these to get the other units drilled to hold before options come due?
 Number of wells in 2024 in Eagleford was 160 and 2025 plan was 120 wells, however they reduced it to 110 late Spring.
-Also frac crews for Eagleford went from 2 crews in 2024 to 1 crew in 2025…however, i can tell you the frac crew doing Parr is not the same as what did Blackshear.
+Also frac crews for Eagleford went from two crews in 2024 to one crew in 2025… however, I can tell you the frac crew doing Parr is not the same as what did Blackshear.
 Hopefully EOG has stepped up and revived a new rig.
-If anyone can tell where the rig came from let us know…thanks
+If anyone can tell where the rig came from let us know… thanks.

 May be the Nabors #1209 rig / 3000 HP.
 Not sure where it came from.